sikopet/blog/posts/module-build.md

 ## Creating a Module::Build Distribution

-We show here how to create a (working skeleton of) Perl distribution using `Module::Build` build system with `Module::Starter`.
+We show here how to create a Perl distribution using `Module::Build` build system with `Module::Starter`.
 The other common build systems (we don't show here) are `ExtUtils::MakeMaker`.
 For sophisticated distribution creation see [Dist::Zilla](http://dzil.org/).

 Create config file `~/.module-starter/config`: